briansproule20/echo-trivia/README.md

 _A modern AI-powered trivia platform built on Echo._

-**EchoTrivia** is a full-featured trivia experience powered by the Merit System's Echo Infrastructure — blending intelligence, design, and replayable daily challenges.
-Choose your categories, customize quizzes, or let the AI craft perfect brain workouts.
+**TriviaWizard** is a full-featured trivia experience powered by the Merit System's Echo Infrastructure — blending intelligence, design, and replayable daily challenges.
+Choose your categories, customize quizzes, and let the AI craft perfect brain workouts.

 ---